Bicycle and Pedestrian Injuries

 Florida is one of the worst states in terms of bicycle and pedestrian safety overall.
 Our bicycle fatality rate per million is 6.80 – higher than anywhere else in the country.
 Our pedestrian fatality rate is 2.56, with more than 500 people killed annually.Personal Injury Protection (PIP) Benefits

 Child bicyclists and pedestrians injured in motor vehicle crashes may be entitled to partial coverage for their injuries under their parents’ Personal Injury Protection (PIP) insurance.
 Although Florida is a no-fault state, PIP coverage can be extended under the at-fault driver’s policy to bicyclists or pedestrians who aren’t covered by their own plan.
-However, these will only cover so much.
+However, our Fort Lauderdale bicycle injury attorneys know that these will only cover so much.

 The Florida legislature’s change to the PIP law, F.S.
 627.736, which went into effect Jan.
 1, 2013, limits policyholders to collection of just $2,500 of the $10,000 of PIP coverage they are required to carry.
 Only those with “serious” injuries are going to receive more than $10,000.